 The Rev. Fr.
-Mark P. Braden was installed as Zion's seventh pastor on January 4, 2009.
+Mark P. Braden was installed as Zion's sixth pastor on January 4, 2009.
 Under his leadership, adult and childrens classes resumed, with mens' and womens' groups re-organized.
 Renovation of the Undercroft, at a cost of $105,000, was completed, with restoration of the Rectory following.

 Several parishioners have served Zion as office secretaries: Florence Sohn, Jean Wrenbeck and Sherrie Williams.
 Dorothy Geisler served as school secretary for 13 years.
 Allen Kerkes served as a lay worker.